gdamaskos/flask_with_ajax_and_matrix_visualization/README.md

 CCD stands for Crystallisation Construct Designer.

-It is a web application that facilitates protein crystallography experiments.
+CCD is a web application that facilitates protein crystallography experiments.
 I developed it during my employment at the Netherlands Cancer Institute.
 In this repository you can find the core of the application.

 You can visit the full site https://ccd.rhpc.nki.nl

-Basic software used in this project:
+Basic web software used in this project:
 * Flask
 * JQuery
 * AJAX